Learning, Developmental and Family Sciences

 Repeatable.
 Max Credits: 6.

 An introductory survey into contemporary theory and research in developmental cognitive neurosciences and their potential applications to education, aiming to explore how the brain learns, and what it means for learning and development.
-Max Hours: 3 Credits.
+Cross-listed with LDFS 4320.
+Max hours: 3 Credits.

 Grading Basis: Letter Grade